adamesalles/latex-beamer-emap/README.md

 ./start.sh
 ```

-3. Follow the Prompts: The script will prompt you to enter details like the presentation's title, authors, date, and language.
+3. Follow the Prompts: The script will prompt you to enter details like the presentation's title, authors and date.
 You can choose up to 5 authors, and the script will format the authors' section appropriately.

 ## Customization